skyportal/skyportal/doc/index.rst

 to ingest and store millions of events per night from disparate discovery streams.
 The frontend allows searching by source properties, source-level summary pages, synchronous and asynchronous source-level communication, and group and user management.
-It also contemplates headless bi-directional interactions with 3rd-party programmatic enrichment tools: webhooks and APIs allow, for instance, machine-learning classifiers to opine on new events as they arrive.

 By design SkyPortal makes use of hierarchical access control, frontend/backend abstractions with strong API contracts, elastic